BroadbandForum/usp-test/08-discovery.md

 ### Test Metrics

-1. After the EUT receives a FQDN in the DHCP Offer, the EUT uses DNS to retrive additional information about the controller.
+1. After the EUT receives a FQDN in the DHCP Offer, the EUT uses DNS to retrieve additional information about the controller.

 ## 8.4 mDNS